gerhardberger/youtube-data/README.md

 ```

 <h4>.uploader.newVideos(Object)</h4>
 If you are logged in, you can get the latest videos, that the people posted, whom you subscribed to.
+Here the `order` is set to <i>published</i> by default.

 ``` js
 	ytf.uploader.videos({